koka-lang/koka/readme.md

 The `-O2` flag builds an optimized program.
-Let's try it on a functional implementation of balanced insertion in a red-black tree balanced ([`rbtree.kk`](test/bench/koka/rbtree.kk)) (note that the following two examples are only available if you checked out the Koka source):
+Let's try it on a functional implementation of balanced insertion in a red-black tree balanced ([`rbtree.kk`](test/bench/koka/rbtree.kk)) (the following two examples are only available if you checked out the Koka source):
 ```
 > koka -O2 -c test/bench/koka/rbtree.kk
 ...